ZtaMDev/RoundJS/README.md

 npm install round-core
 ```

-Instead of a Virtual DOM diff, Round updates the UI by subscribing DOM updates directly to reactive primitives (**signals**).
+Instead of a Virtual DOM diff, Round updates the UI by subscribing DOM updates directly to reactive primitives (**signals**) and **bindables**.
 This keeps rendering predictable, small, and fast for interactive apps.

 ## What Round is focused on